myles-lewis/nestedcv/README.md

 print(projsel(res.cv.hsstan$final_fit), digits = 4) # adding marker2
 ```

-Adding `marker2` improves the model fit: substantial decrease of KL-divergence
+Here adding `marker2` improves the model fit: substantial decrease of
-from the full model to the submodel.
-Adding `marker3` does not improve the model
+KL-divergence from the full model to the submodel.
+Adding `marker3` does not
-fit: no decrease of KL-divergence from the full model to the submodel.
+improve the model fit: no decrease of KL-divergence from the full model to the
+submodel.

 ## Logistic regression with hsstan (binary outcome)